qmk/qmk_firmware/docs/driver_installation_zadig.md

 ## Uninstallation

+Uninstallation of bootloader devices is a little more involved than installation.

+Open the Device Manager, select **View → Devices by container**, and look for the bootloader device.
+Match up the USB VID and PID in Zadig with one from [the table below](#list-of-known-bootloaders).

-To uninstall bootloader device drivers, use the Device Manager to find the `Inf name` property in the Details tab of the device you want to remove.
+Find the `Inf name` value in the Details tab of the device properties.
 This should generally be something like `oemXX.inf`:

 ![Device properties showing the Inf name value](https://i.imgur.com/Bu4mk9m.png)